iridakos/rspec-matchers-controller_filters/README.md

 # Rspec::Matchers::ControllerFilters

-Use this gem to test execution of before/around/after filters of controller actions with RSpec.
+Use this gem to test the execution of before/around/after filters of your controller actions with RSpec.

 Here's the general idea of the gem: http://www.arubystory.com/2014/10/testing-execution-of-beforefilter-with.html